 - If you want to remain independent in your own home, ensure it remains a good fit for you as you age and if your health changes.
 Research the availability and cost of assistive devices and home modifications to ensure you can live safely and securely on your own.

-The benefits of planning ahead
+What are the benefits of planning ahead?

-- Planning for the possibility of long-term care gives you time to learn about the services available in your community and what they cost before you need them.
+Planning for the possibility of long-term care gives you time to learn about the services available in your community and what they cost before you need them.

 The best time to plan for long-term care is before you need it.